tinacms/tina.io/content/blog/TinaCMS-Version-1-5-9.md

 ## Improved Search

 It's now easier than ever to find your documents in TinaCMS.
 TinaCMS's search was previously limited to filtering on specific fields, search was case-sensitive, and it was difficult for editors to use without knowing the exact value of a field.
-Now editors can now search for documents across any of its fields.
+Now editors can search for documents across any of its fields.

 ![](https://res.cloudinary.com/forestry-demo/image/upload/v1686669366/tina-io/blog/changelog/search_uxd1di.png)